This etiquette course for service staff will:

 Sterling, Silver Plate, Crystal, China, Linens: Cleaning, Caring for, and Storing Supplies

 If you have beautiful things, you won’t have them for long if you don’t know how to look after them.
-Silver ruined with quick dip, vintage china destroyed by a dishwasher, and delicate linens yellowed by bleach are only some of the problems that can arise if service items do receive proper care.
+Silver ruined with quick dip, vintage china destroyed by a dishwasher, and delicate linens yellowed by bleach are only some of the problems that can arise if service items do not receive proper care.
 This hands-on segment reviews methods for cleaning, caring for, and storing entertaining supplies.
 Participants will learn how to polish and store silver, iron and fold napkins, remove water stain deposits, and care for vintage pieces.

 It’s More Than Knowing Where the Forks Go: Setting the Table